tnh/interviews/vpc-design/README.md

 Catch is looking to recreate its AWS environment and needs a way of provisioning VPCs.

-You will need to submit a method of being able to repeatedly deploy a VPC with the below requirements.
+Please submit a method of being able to repeatedly deploy a VPC with the below requirements.

 ## Requirements